 When preparing lemon curd, I don’t usually try to use up whole eggs.
-I freeze leftover whites for data-scayt_word=”pavlovas” data-scaytid=”1″>pavlovas, meringues or egg white omelettes.
-However, you can make a respectable lemon curd with whole eggs, if desired.
+I freeze leftover whites for pavlovas, meringues or egg white omelettes.
+However, you could make a respectable lemon curd with whole eggs.
 It will be fluffier, looser and softer than a traditional egg yolk curd.
-Straining is vital, as you will definitely end up with curdled bits, especially at the edges of the hot bowl or double boiler.
+Straining is vital, as you will definitely end up with curdled bits, especially at the edges of the hot pan.
 I tested this whole egg technique during a spate of lemon curd experiments.
+(See: Luscious Lemon Curd.)
 My favourite recipe, however, is Magic Number Lemon Curd.

 1/4 cup (60 mL) lemon juice

 1 tbsp (15 mL) finely grated lemon zest